MediaComem/comem-masrad-dfa/subjects/js-dom/README.md

 > Good luck!
 And to help you:

-> 1. Add an listener either on the form's submit event or the button's click event ;
+> 1. Add a listener either on the form's submit event or the button's click event ;
-> 1. In the callback function, start by getting the values of the fields
+> 1. In the callback function, start by getting the values from the fields
 > 1. Then create the required HTML node tree for a new table row, filling in the values in the cells

 > Do not hesitate to update the HTML code by adding ids or classes if this helps you.
 But don't overdo it!